blah-bla-blah-1/t3X_Xtt-C0n-esolang-unfinished/README.md

 Unicode is strange.
 Enjoy the chaos.

-TEXTILE — Esoteric Styling Language
+t3X_Xtt-C0n — Esoteric Styling Language

-Textile is a weird esolang for styling text with various facemoji/unicode fonts in the browser.
+t3X_Xtt-C0n is a weird esolang for styling text with various facemoji/unicode fonts in the browser.

 Syntax:
   say [style] [text]